 Boys get to stroll the campus as long as they want.
 But girls need to do everything in the bare minimum time.
 The allotted time creates a havoc in as the time nears.
 Going out and experiencing the city becomes an ordeal in its own.
 There is a constant absence from social and cultural clubs, activities, practice, events etc. Participation in any activity which can cause delay in reaching the hostel needs to informed to the caretaker and warden in advance and prior approval is required to be taken and carried.

 There is discrimination in implementing the rules with respect to gender.
-This timing act is even called curfew for the girls.
+This timing act is even called curfew in college for the girls.
 It is as if the girls are let out in the campus till late, no other problem can match the level of nuisance in the campus.
 As per Wikipedia, “Unlawful assembly is a legal term to describe a group of people with the mutual intent of deliberate disturbance of the peace.
 If the group is about to start the act of disturbance, it is termed a rout; if the disturbance is commenced, it is then termed a riot.”

 The implementation of rules keeps supporting a particular mindset that the students take with them after leaving college.
 Until the processes and rules at the college show progressive mindset, the society at large cannot expect a change.